VOICE RECOGNITION SYSTEM using microcontroller

 2. Neural Networks

 The hidden Markov model is more important.
-According to this model, a phoneme is treated as a link in a chain, and the completed chain represents a word.
-To determine the next phoneme, the chain forms branches of different sounds that can come next, a probability score is given to each branched off phoneme based on the built in dictionary.
-Thus, the complete word is finally determined.
+According to this model, we consider a phoneme as a link in a chain, and the complete chain represents a word.
+To determine the next phoneme, the chain forms branches of different sounds that can come next; it gives a probability score to each branch off-phoneme on the basis of a built-in dictionary.
+Thus, determining the complete word.

 VOICE RECOGNITION SECURITY SYSTEM tree